magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

-Considering that `url` validation is a very complicated topic and would even necessitate of a URL parser, I would be inclined to remove the current CLJ and CLJS definitions.
+Considering that `url` validation is a very complicated topic and would even necessitate of a URL parser, I would be inclined to remove the current CLJ and CLJS definitions from `valip`.

-That said, just as a matter of explanation on how to remove the above warnings, here it's the solution:
+That said, just as a matter of explanation on how to remove the above warnings, here is the solution:

 ```clj
 #?(:clj (...)